yasbas1/A-SIMPLE-8-BIT-PROCESSOR-IN-SYSTEM-VERILOG/README.md

 The objective of this project is to design a simple microprocessor with a custom instruction set.
 The processor should consist of the following four main components:

--A register file
+- A register file
--An Arithmetic and Logic Unit (ALU)
+- An Arithmetic and Logic Unit (ALU)
--A Read-Only Instruction Memory (IMEM)
+- A Read-Only Instruction Memory (IMEM)
--A Read/Write Data Memory (DMEM)
+- A Read/Write Data Memory (DMEM)

 ## Instruction Set and Format :